anubhav11156/Substake/README.md

 ![ezgif com-optimize](https://github.com/surfer05/Substake/assets/85151171/dc6235f3-eb70-499d-afe6-a22494d8eb08)

 Substake is a Cross-chain Liquid Staking protocol designed to enable seamless participation in liquid staking from Layer 2 (L2) funds.
 By leveraging Substake, users can deposit their wrapped/Native ETH tokens on L2, which our platform bridges to Layer 1 (L1) for staking on Liquid Staking Derivative (LSD) platforms such as Lido, Rocket Pool, and Stader Labs.
 Our solution is highly gas-effective, minimizing the bridging and staking costs for users.
+Currently Substake V1 is built for scroll zkEVM (L2).

 ## Key Features